 - Routine service

-- Tune up procedures
+- Tune-up procedures

-All of the practical shop work performed on the various types of diesel engines, including medium, light truck, and automotive, will help you prepare for the ASE Diesel Engines exam.
+All the practical shop work performed on the various types of diesel engines, including medium, light truck, and automotive, will help you prepare for the ASE Diesel Engines exam.

 Diesel Fuel Systems

 The study of diesel fuel systems and components includes a focus on diesel air intake systems, injectors, and turbochargers.
+You will also get to work with the three types of fuel lines used in diesel systems and the many fuel filters that help the engines generate clean power.

 You’ll get an introduction to electronic engine controls, including: